Stylback/home-server/README.md

 ### Installation

 [Docker](https://www.docker.com/) lets us set up containers to hold our applications, making it easy to handle access and permissions.
+There are multiple ways to use docker, we will be using the `docker-compose` method which entails three simple steps:

+- Create a `docker-compose.yml` file for your service
+- In the file, add any necessary parameters to make the service work (_these can often be pasted directly from the service's documentation_)
+- Launch the service with `sudo docker compose up -d`

 To install the necessary Docker components I followed their [official documentation](https://docs.docker.com/engine/install/) which can be summarized below as:

 Get the prerequisite with: